PsCushman/deep-learning-challenge/README.md

 *What variable(s) are the target(s) for your model?*

-The 'IS_SUCCESSFUL' column from application_df is the target variable, this is what we are trying to predict.
-This shows if the money was used effectively.
+The 'IS_SUCCESSFUL' column from application_df is the target variable.
+In other words, we are trying to predict wether the money was used effectively.

 *What variable(s) are the features for your model?*